Australian Broadcasting Corporation: Governance

-Funding
+Revenue

 The ABC is primarily funded by the Australian government, in addition to some revenue received from commercial offerings and its retail outlets.
 The ABC's funding system is set and reviewed every three years.

-Background to licence fees
+Taxpayer funding

-In the early 1920s there existed two forms of radio licences A and B. Those with 'A' licences were funded by listener fees and those with 'B' by commercial advertising.
+In the early 1920s there existed two forms of radio licences, A and B. Those with A licences were funded by listener fees, and those with B by commercial advertising.
 It was tied to 'sealed set' system in which listeners would purchase a radio receiver and then pay a subscription to continue to listen to it; its implementation was a cross between the BBC's licence fee and more commercially supported radio, such as those found in the US.
-This continued until the Report of the Royal Commission on Wireless together with appendices was published on the 5th of October, 1927, which recommended in its summary that it should issue no further A radio licences alongside pooling resources to improve programmes and secure an efficient service to the public.
+This continued until the Report of the Royal Commission on Wireless together with appendices was published on the 5 October 1927, which recommended in its summary that it should issue no further A radio licences alongside pooling resources to improve programmes and secure an efficient service to the public.

-The Australian government – also known as the Commonwealth government – decided in July 1928 against the recommendations in the Royal Commission and nationalised stations with A licences.
+The Australian government decided in July 1928 against the recommendations in the Royal Commission and nationalised stations with A licences.
 By 1929 the government had nationalised the provision of transmission and contracted the delivery of programming to the conglomerate Australian Broadcasting Company.
-By 1932, 12 stations had been nationalised and in May of that year the Commonwealth government passed the Australian Broadcasting Commission Act 1932.
+By 1932, 12 stations had been nationalised, and in May of that year the Commonwealth government passed the Australian Broadcasting Commission Act 1932.
 Under the act a new public broadcaster was created, it was funded directly by listener fees until 1948 and run by a five-member commission with the Postmaster-General's Department responsible for the technical aspects.
 Amendments were also made to the Australian Broadcasting Act 1983 which meant the ABC would receive its funding directly from the federal government.

-Proposed combined TV and radio licence

 From 1956 to 1974 a combined licence for TV and radio was required.

-Abolition of licence fees

-"The National Broadcasting and Television Service is a service provided to the community as a whole, and the Government believes that the cost of the service should therefore be met out of general taxation revenues rather than through a licence fee which, being a poll tax, bears relatively more heavily on the less affluent."
-Frank Crean, Budget Speech, 1974–75.
+Frank Crean used the 1974–75 Budget to proclaim that public broadcasting should be funded by the taxation system, not by a license fee which targeted the less affluent disproportionately.

 Licence fees remained until 18 September 1974, when they were abolished by the Whitlam Labor government, on the basis that the licence fee represented a poll tax and in turn cost more for the less affluent.
 Its abolishment was introduced by Frank Crean in his 1974 budget speech.
 It was also considered too costly to monitor compliance.

-Reception to the abolishment of fees

-Journalist Jenny Hill of CTC 7 News interviewed a woman about the abolition of the licence fees for TV and radio, during the interview she exclaimed about the unfairness of the decision referencing those who had already paid annually.
+In 1976 The Sydney Morning Herald reported that the federal cabinet was considering reintroducing a licence for TV.
+This never eventuated.